-Desktops, laptops, cameras, the majority of devices / equipment that each one of us uses in its day life comes with its own OEM software.
+Desktops, laptops, cameras, and the majority of devices / equipment that each one of us uses in our daily life come with its own OEM software.
 Perhaps you’re even using OEM software to read this right now.
 It is difficult to avoid using it as it is everywhere around us.
 And while some of us use it only as an integral part of a device, others use it as a paramount analytics tool for their business.

 But what exactly is OEM software?
 We answer this and other questions related to OEM software in the following lines.

 Original Equipment Manufacturer (OEM) software can be viewed in two ways.

 First, OEM analytics software has been designed to give SaaS companies built-in solutions that reduce development costs and can seamlessly integrate with their existing application.

 Second, OEM is software that comes pre-installed with the hardware on your device.
 It refers to software that is sold to hardware and software manufacturers wholesale for the purpose of bundling with existing offerings.
 An OEM is often the direct client of a technology company that sells directly to consumers.
 Explained in another way, OEM software is third-party software that comes with your device.

 OEM and embedded analytics

 OEM and embedded analytics work harmoniously together.
 You might be familiar with the term embedded analytics.
 If not, embedded analytics is when a third-party software vendor delivers real-time reporting, interactive data visualization and/or advanced analytics, including machine learning, directly into an enterprise business application.
 The data is managed by an analytics platform, and the visualizations and reports are placed directly within the application user interface (UI) to improve the context and usability of the data for business users.